BacemDataScience/WholeGenomeAlignment/README.md

 To evaluate the effectiveness of the different classes of nomic alignment tools under varies conditions, we conducted a study using MUMmer4 (Suffix tree based method), Sibeliaz (Graph based method), Dialign2 (anchor based method), and Minimap2 (anchor based method).
 The analyses involved two sets of genomes: human genomes (exhibiting high similarity) and those of Caenorhabditis elegans (C. elegans) and Saccharomyces cerevisiae (Baker's yeast), representing species with considerable evolutionary divergence.
 Our analyses were conducted on a server equipped with dual E5-2699 v4 processors and 512GB of RAM which is running on CentOS 7.
+We added a comparaison between a human and mouse genome We integrated two new tools: Progressive Cactus and GraphAligner